The Stages of Language Acquisition for ELLs

 - Use students’ errors to better understand their learning and identify skills they have mastered and are struggling with.

-- Remind students that making mistakes is part of learning and totally okay.
+- Remind students that making mistakes is a part of learning and totally okay.

 After one to three years of exposure to English, ELLs have developed significant comprehension and can read, write, and understand simple sentences.
 They will continue to make new grammatical and pronunciation errors and will still struggle with homophones, jokes, and cultural slang in conversation.